John's first expedition to Ireland: Preparation

 The subject of John going to Ireland first came into question under the reign of his father, Henry II, specifically with the Council of Oxford in 1177.
-This council dismissed William FitzAldelm as Lord of Ireland agreed to have John made King of Ireland.
-This would appear to have been a strategy of his father's to divide his Angevin possessions between his four sons.
+This council dismissed William FitzAldelm as Deputy of Ireland and agreed to have John made King of Ireland.
+This would appear to have been a strategy of Henry II's to divide his Angevin possessions between his four sons.
 The approval of Pope Alexander III was sought to have John crowned King of Ireland.
 Disagreements with first Alexander III and then his successor Pope Lucius III caused this to be delayed and instead John went as only Lord of Ireland.

 In 1184 arrangements were made for John's departure with the sending of John Cumin and Philip of Worcester to prepare the ground for John's arrival.
 John arrived in Ireland in April 1185, landing at Waterford with around 300 knights and numerous foot soldiers and archers.

 Progress

 Upon his arrival in Ireland, John and his retinue were greeted by numerous unnamed Gaelic Irish leaders.
 It is said that upon seeing these strange long bearded Kings, John and his retinue laughed and pulled them about by their beards.
-Gerald of Wales said that the Irish then complained to their overlords — men such as Domhnall Mór Ó Briain — of how John was "an ill-mannered child… from whom no good could be hoped".
+Gerald of Wales said that the Irish then complained to their overlords — men such as Domhnall Mór Ó Briain — of how John was "an ill-mannered child... from whom no good could be hoped".
 Aside from upsetting these rulers, John also at this time engaged in a vigorous program of extending land grants to trusted royal administrators such as Theobald Walter, William de Burgh, Gilbert Pipard and Bertram de Verdun as well as other minor land grants to lesser figures.
 Their Hiberno-Norman descendants, such as Walter's Butler dynasty, would long remain influential.

 During his stay in Ireland, John largely followed the route his father Henry II had taken in 1171–72, landing in Waterford and ending up in Dublin.
-John's expedition founded several castles along the way, especially in Western Waterford and Southern Tipperary, and also established the foundations of administration and law which he later expanded upon in his second expedition in 1210.
+John's expedition built two significant castles along the way, being Ardfinnan Castle and Lismore Castle on the borders of South Tipperary and West Waterford.
+At Ardfinnan Castle he issued several royal charters, self titling himself “King of Limerick”.
+He also established the foundations of administration and law which he later expanded upon in his second expedition in 1210.